IoannisChalk/Google-Advanced-Data-Analytics-Projects/README.md

 To put this knowledge into practice, I completed a final project where I built a regression model to analyze a real-world dataset, drawing actionable insights from the analysis.

 **6.The Nuts and Bolts of Machine Learning**

-In this course, I explored the core concepts of machine learning, learning the distinctions between supervised, unsupervised, reinforcement, and deep learning techniques.
-I developed a structured workflow for building machine learning models, focusing on crucial steps like data preparation, model selection, training, and evaluation.
+In this course, I gained a solid understanding of machine learning principles and methodologies, focusing on both supervised and unsupervised learning techniques.
+I learned how to apply various machine learning algorithms to solve real-world problems, including classification, regression, and clustering tasks such as K-means.

-I gained hands-on experience in applying unsupervised learning techniques, including clustering and K-means, to identify patterns within data.
-I also worked extensively with supervised learning methods, using models such as decision trees, random forests, and gradient boosting, and evaluated their performance using various metrics.

-The course emphasized model validation, where I learned to assess model accuracy and prevent overfitting to ensure reliable results.
-I also studied key techniques in data preprocessing, feature engineering, and feature selection to improve the performance of machine learning models.

-For the final project, I applied various machine learning models to a workplace scenario dataset, analyzing the data and providing actionable recommendations based on the insights drawn from the models.
+I worked with popular machine learning algorithms like decision trees, random forests, XGBoost, gradient boosting, and ensembling techniques, gaining practical experience in training and evaluating these models.
+The course emphasized model validation and techniques to assess model accuracy, ensuring I could identify and prevent overfitting.

+I also learned important data preprocessing techniques, including feature engineering and feature selection, to improve model performance.
+By the end of the course, I applied the skills I learned to a final project, where I used machine learning models, including K-means clustering, XGBoost, and ensembling methods, to analyze a workplace scenario dataset and provide actionable recommendations.

 ## Projects main idea: